 (g) identifies an individual’s substitute decision-maker.

-Personal Health Information is collected by the Practice when you provide it to us for the purpose of receiving a response from the Practice.
+Personal Health Information is collected by the Practice when you provide it to us for the purpose of receiving a response from the Practice or for the purpose of providing psychological services.
 In addition, if you choose to contact the Practice by email, telephone or otherwise, we may keep a record of that correspondence so that we may fully address the subject matter.

-Your provision of Personal Health Information, as well as the use of the Practice’s website and services offered by our site, constitutes implied consent for the collection, use and disclosure of Personal Health Information for all of the identified purposes.
+Your provision of Personal Health Information, as well as the use of the Practice’s website and services offered by the website, constitutes implied consent for the collection, use and disclosure of Personal Health Information for all of the identified purposes.

-If at anytime you wish to withdraw your consent to the collection, use and disclosure of your Personal Health Information (for the purposes listed below), please contact firstname.lastname@example.org.
+If at any time you wish to withdraw your consent to the collection, use and disclosure of your Personal Health Information (for the purposes listed below), please contact Dr. Sandra McKenzie at firstname.lastname@example.org.

 - To develop and maintain our relationship with you and to communicate with you.
 For example, we may send you a responding email;

 - For risk management, error management, or for the purpose of activities to improve or maintain the quality of care, or to improve or maintain the quality of any related programs or services of the Practice;